-When we can approach life knowing that we will experience both pleasant and unpleasant sensations, we can start living more fully, even when life feels challenging.
-We stop trying so hard to ‘fix’ ourselves, and accept things as they are, we can step more fully into who we are.
+When we approach life knowing that there will be pleasant and unpleasant experiences, we can start living more fully (even when life seems challenging).
+We can stop trying so hard to ‘fix’ or ‘avoid’ what’s uncomfortable, and instead, accept our experiences as they are.

-Throughout my own journey, I’ve found three principles that support me to let go of the internal struggle and live more fully.
-These are:
+Along my journey, I’ve found three approaches that really helped me be more open to pain and discomfort…and as a result, live more fully.

 1. Give yourself, others, and world permission to be as they are